 Uncaping/collection tub- clear so you can watch the honey drip through the strainer

 Strainer - 200 micron strainer with draw string fits collection tub

-1. Collect up to 9 medium or shallow frames of capped honey.
+1. Collect up to 9 deep, medium or shallow frames of capped honey.
 DO NOT collect any frames with uncapped honey.
 It still has too much water content to be ripe.

 2. Place the strainer bonnet over the clear plastic collection tub and tighten the cinch cord.